Linear Adversarial Concept Erasure

-To quantify the effect of our intervention on the GloVe representation sapce in \cref{sec:embeddings}, we perform $K$-means clustering with different values of $K$, and use $V-$measure \cite{DBLP:conf/emnlp/RosenbergH07} to quantify the association between cluster identity and the gender labels, after a projection that removes rank-$1$ subspace.
-The results are presented in \cref{fig:v-measure}. $V$-measure for the original representations is 1.0, indicating a very high alignment between cluster identity and gender label.
+To quantify the effect of our intervention on the GloVe representation space in \cref{sec:embeddings}, we perform $k$-means clustering with different values of $k$, and use $V$-measure \cite{DBLP:conf/emnlp/RosenbergH07} to quantify the association between cluster identity and the gender labels, after a projection that removes rank-$1$ subspace.
+The results are presented in \cref{fig:v-measure}. $V$-measure for the original representations is 1.0, indicating strong alignment between cluster identity and gender label.
 The score drastically drops after a rank-$1$ relaxed projection, while INLP projection and the PCA-based method of \cite{bolukbasi2016man} have a smaller effect.

-\subsection{Influence on Neighbors in Embedding Space}
+\section{Influence on Neighbors in Embedding Space}

-In \cref{sec:embeddings}, we showed that the SimLex999 test does not find evidence to damage that our intervention causes to the GloVe embedding space.
-To qualitatively demonstrate this, we provide in \cref{tab:neighbors} the closest-neighbors to 15 randomly-sampled words from the vocabulary, before and after our intervention.
+In \cref{sec:embeddings}, we showed that the SimLex999 evaluation does not indicate that our intervention damages the general semantics encoded in the GloVe embedding space.
+To qualitatively demonstrate this, we provide in \cref{tab:neighbors} the closest-neighbors to 15 randomly sampled words from the vocabulary, before and after our intervention.